-AirDrop is a handy feature on Apple devices since it lets users discover nearby Macs and iOS devices and securely transfer files between them over Wi-Fi and Bluetooth.
+AirDrop is a handy feature on Apple devices since it lets users discover nearby Macs, iPhones, and iPads, and securely transfer items between them over Wi-Fi and Bluetooth, and even continue larger transfers over cellular.
 The only problem is that it doesn't always work.
 If that sounds like your current experience with AirDrop, this article offers some troubleshooting steps that may help.

-AirDrop is designed to let you send and receive photos, videos, documents, contacts, passwords and anything else that can be transferred from the in-app Action menu on your Apple device.
+AirDrop is designed to let you send and receive photos, videos, documents, contacts, passwords and anything else that can be transferred via the in-app Share button on your Apple device.
 Since AirDrop can be used between Macs, iPhones, and iPads, the first thing to check if you’re having a problem with AirDrop is to make sure your devices support it.

 1. Check Your Device Supports AirDrop